• Skip to primary navigation

 Adjust Settings:

-• If your circuit has adjustable settings sensitivity frequency etc., adjust them to optimize performance.
+• If circuit have adjustable settings like sensitivity or frequency then change them to make it work best.

 Calibrate the Detector: